PatternsTechGit/PT_ToasterNotification/README.md

     }
 ```

-## Step 4: Dependency Injecting BBBankContext & AccountService
+## Step 3: Configure Account Service

-In `Program.cs` file we will inject the **IAccountsService** to services container, so that we can use the relevant object in services.
+In `Program.cs` file we will inject the **IAccountsService** to services container, so that we can use the relevant service.

 ```csharp
 builder.Services.AddScoped<IAccountsService, AccountService>();
 ```

-## Step 5: SettingUp Accounts Controller
+## Step 4: Accounts Controller

-Create a new API controller named `AccountsController` and inject the `IAccountsService` using the constructor.
+**Create a new accounts controller** and inject the account service using the constructor injection.

 ```csharp
 private readonly IAccountsService _accountsService;